 2. When I was one-and-twenty

 In this simple song Butterworth took a traditional tune in the Dorian mode, the identity of which remains a mystery, although claims have been made to suggest a traditional tune called Through Moorfields.
 His setting of the story of the unheeding young man falling in love but despairing a year later, is a sensitive treatment of the words, the repetition of »’tis true« at the conclusion creating the appropriate hint of sadness.
 C. W. Orr, whose Housman settings are also renowned, was not a great admirer of Butterworth’s songs, and castigated this song for its »atrociously feeble folktune«.

-Read more > HERE
+Read full preface > HERE

 The Phillip Brookes Collection